DXC-Lab-Linkage/quack-mcp-server/README.md

 docker run -p 8000:8000 quack-mcp-server
 ```

-When running in a Docker container, the server automatically starts in SSE mode on port 8000.
+When running in a Docker container, the server automatically starts in Streamable-http mode on port 8000.

 ### Using the MCP Tools